 6.5.
 Glass delivered separately

 - Folding doors are delivered with glass units separately.
 The sashes are installed into the frame.

 - Sliding doors wider than 2790 mm are delivered with glass units separately.
 The sashes are installed into the frame.

-- Curtain wall systems are delivered flat-packed and with glass separately.
+- Curtain wall systems are delivered flat-packed and with glass units separately.

 The Customer has no right to postpone the delivery date from the factory, change or cancel all or part of the delivery.
 Any acceptance of cancellation can only be made against compensation of the Supplier's loss.

 In the event of changes, the Supplier has the right to demand increased remuneration, including an increase in unit prices.
 This also applies in the event of delays or non-participation due to the Customer or conditions for which he is responsible.
 If the Supplier has to pay delay or cancellation compensation to its subcontractor, the Customer is responsible for this.

 When requesting a change, the Supplier must inform the Customer as soon as possible whether the change can be complied with and what the consequences this entails in terms of price, time of delivery and other conditions.
 If the Customer wants the change to be implemented, the Supplier must confirm the change (change confirmation).

 The Customer is obliged to inspect the goods as soon as they are delivered.
 The inspection must include the quantity and quality delivered, including any visible damage.
 Any damage or defect shall be written on the consignment note and promptly notified to the Supplier before the product is assembled or otherwise put into service.

 For larger deliveries and all for all deliveries that include installation, the Supplier may require the Customer to acknowledge that the goods are in conformity to the agreement, or undertake a joint inspection.